 Accredited courses from leading Australian universities, TAFEs and colleges

-Australia offers 16 cert iii aged care online courses in 2026, ranging from Certificate III to Graduate Certificate.
+Australia offers 20 cert iii aged care online courses in 2026, ranging from Certificate III to Master's Degree.
 You can study cert iii aged care online fully online or on-campus through registered RTOs, TAFEs, and universities.
-Courses typically take 4 months to 2 years to complete.
-Graduates commonly move into roles such as Care Assistant, Home Care Assistant, or Residential Support Worker in aged care facilities or community settings.
+Courses typically take 4 months to 3 years to complete.
+Graduates often move into roles such as Care Assistant, Home Care Assistant, Care Service Employee, or Residential Support Worker in aged care services.

 Displaying 20 of 20 courses